This article is about finding the best WordPress control panels, something that helps you host WordPress on your own servers (such as VPS servers).

 In the 3 years that I’m using Vultr, I only experienced downtime once.

-They have datacenters in the USA, Europe and Asia.
+They have data centres in the USA, Europe and Asia.

 Do you like Upcloud?
 Get $25 of starting credits when signing up here.

-If you’re only having customers in Europe, Hetzner is a great provider (yes, the geographical location of your servers does matter).
-They only have two datacenters in Germany and one in Finland, I believe.
-However, they are very affordable, and provide one of the bests price/performance ratios.
+Hetzner is a great provider if you want to cut the costs and have visitors close to their data centres (yes, the geographical location of your servers does matter).
+They have two data centres in Germany, one in the United States and one in Finland, I believe.
+However, they are very affordable and provide one of the bests price/performance ratios.

 For example, the $3.50 a month CPX11 package can handle up to 1900 concurrent users with caching enabled, and 14 without caching.